keenerd/packer/README.md

 Bash wrapper CLI for pacman and AUR.

-This is a fork from https://github.com/keenerd/packer
+This is a fork from https://github.com/keenerd/packer compatible for all graphical front-end as PostInstallerF.

 Features
 ======

-Added support for unintall packages
+Added support for uninstall packages

 Added support option for all graphics front-end